-National Stress Awareness Day on every first Wednesday in November was founded by Carole Spiers, the chairperson of ISMA, to increase public awareness and help them recognize, manage, and reduce it in their personal and professional lives.
-The organization devises strategies backed by data and science to educate employers and employees about dealing with stress at workplaces and establishing programs within their organization for the purpose.
-They provide comprehensive guides for the programs to monitor stress management, look after their health, well-being, and workplace performance on a day-to-day basis.
+National Stress Awareness Day, every first Wednesday in November, was founded by Carole Spiers, the chairperson of ISMA, to increase public awareness and help people recognize, manage, and reduce stress in their personal and professional lives.
+The organization devises strategies backed by data and science to educate employers and employees about dealing with stress at workplaces and establishing programs within their organizations for that purpose.
+It provides comprehensive guides for people to monitor stress management, look after their health and well-being, and improve their workplace performance on a day-to-day basis.

 Chronic stress, that is, failure to deal with it for a long time and remaining in a prolonged and constant feeling of stress can lead to life-threatening problems.
-From hypertension, heart diseases, decreased immunity, loss of sociability, and killing of the brain cells, stress is not to be taken lightly!
+From hypertension, heart diseases, decreased immunity, loss of sociability, and decreased mental vitality, stress is not to be taken lightly!

-To break the chain reaction, National Stress Awareness Day is a day-long event to inhale deep, spread your wings, and embrace peace.
-The day is celebrated mid-week on Wednesday (usually the most exhausting, stressed-out day) to remind individuals and companies that stress management is fundamental to performance.
+To break the chain reaction, National Stress Awareness Day is a day-long event to take a deep breath and embrace peace.
+The day is celebrated mid-week on Wednesday (usually the most exhausting, stressful day) to remind individuals and companies that stress management is fundamental to optimum performance.